-These two instruments are loved by millions of players all around the world.
+These two instruments are loved by millions of guitar players all around the world.
 Also, are endorsed by many iconic musicians in almost every single music genre there is.

 But, if you happen to be someone who doesn’t know a whole lot about the Telecaster or the Stratocaster, you’re probably wondering which guitar is going to be the best for your own personal needs.